CS591-final-Group5/BankATM/README.md

 -  GUIHomepage
 -  GUIUserRegister
 -  GUIUserLogin
-    -  GUIUserBankManagerLogin.fxml
+    -  GUIUserBankManagerLogin
-    -  GUIUserCustomersLogin.fxml
+    -  GUIUserCustomersLogin
--  GUIUserProfile
+-  GUIChangePassword
-    -  GUIUserBankManagerProfile
+    -  GUIChangeBankSystemPassword
-    -  GUIUserCustomersProfile
+    -  GUIChangeCardsPassword
 -  GUI****
 -  GUIDailyReport
 -  GUIStockMarket

+### Tips
+The bank manager's account can only be used in BankManagerLogin page.
+You can create a customer account that has the same username as the name manager's account.